 THE CITY OF WOODLAND IS AN EQUAL OPPORTUNITY EMPLOYER

-Allowances: Newly appointed police officers are provided body armor, uniforms, rain gear, and duty equipment.
+Allowances: Newly appointed police officer reserves are provided body armor, uniforms, rain gear, and duty equipment.

 For further information regarding pay and benefits, visit the City Of Woodland Human Resources web page at: http://www.cityofwoodland.org/gov/depts/adminsrvs/hr/understanding.asp